Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Approach

 \subsection{Context-Aware Observation Encoding}

-for observation encoding, where the environmental context extracted from the semantic map and the social context extracted from the observed agent states are exploited simultaneously.
-Our scheme leverages a dual attention mechanism that combines \emph{map attention} with \emph{social attention} as shown at the bottom of Fig.~\ref{fig:overview}.
+We introduce a \emph{unified} scheme for observation encoding, where the environmental context extracted from the semantic map and the social context extracted from the observed agent states are exploited simultaneously.
+Our scheme leverages a dual attention mechanism that combines \emph{map attention} with \emph{social attention} as shown at the bottom of Fig.~\ref{fig:overview}, and is based on the intuition that humans account for environmental features dynamically and instantaneously during driving, rather than encoding these features one after the other.

-Following prior literature~\cite{salzmann2020trajectron++,yao2021bitrap,sways2019,socialvae2022}, our observation encoder employs an RNN structure $g$ (blue box in Fig.~\ref{fig:overview}) that encodes the agent state sequentially.
-The RNN is updated as